StikiStock/NeuGlass/README.md

 ## To-do

 - Add a dark-mode toggle feature.
-- Add a script for random on-page-load hue-rotation filter that makes the theme less repeatetive.
+- Add a script for random on-page-load hue-rotation filter that makes the theme less repetitive.
 ## Features

 - Optimized Meta Tags